Digital Marketing Skills – back to the 60s

 Moreover, there has been an upsurge in agencies taking kids straight from school.
 These bright your things soon realise that the qualification they missed out on is very likely to effect future progress.
 So late nights and weekends on a degree apprenticeship are soon added to long hours in the office.

 In a recent conversation with the global head of marketing at one of the world’s biggest brands, I learned that she and her team had no intention of hiring graduates with marketing degrees.
 They wanted people with data, psychology and numeracy skills.
 No mention whatsoever of Econsultancy’s marketing knowledge, skills or mindset there then.

 What are we to make of these contra-indications?
 Don’t get me wrong, I know many of the expert contributors to the Econsultancy report.
 They are brilliant, well informed and know what they need.
 But what they need may not be what the student or job-hunter needs.

 At the entry level, job skills are specific to channels – delivery and monitoring.
 At the next level, they are slightly more focused on cross-channel campaign development, delivery, monitoring and reporting.
 The step up thereafter, to driving the commercial development of the brand within the competitive context, is an exponential leap.
-Without serious exposure to context analysis, objective setting, strategy development, tactical production, metric benchmarking, analysis evaluation, budget optimisation and ROMI frameworks, your skill gap will be laid bare.
+Without serious exposure to context analysis, objective setting, strategy development, tactical production, metric benchmarking, analysis evaluation, budget optimisation and ROMI frameworks, your skills gap will be laid bare.

 This is the stuff where brand integrity and job security are at stake.
 You can’t just have a go and keep your fingers crossed.
 You have to get this right.
 You have to be able to forecast with confidence.